-- Australian Food Composition Database
+- Food Composition Database (Australia)

-- Functional Foods and Natural Health Products Database (Canada)
+- Licenced Natural Health Products Database (Canada)

 Selling food from home

-Shared commercial kitchens
+Renting from shared commercial kitchens

-Set up your own commercial facility
+Setting up your own commercial facility

 This may not be the best option for new entrepreneurs, but rather a future goal.
 “We started small in our home kitchen and then grew from there,” says Jodi.
 “We did not move out until we were bursting at the seams and knew we had a big enough business to support the move.”

 It is really impressive how much diligence goes into running a USDA-inspected facility.

-Work with an existing manufacturer
+Working with an existing manufacturer

 “We partnered up with someone that had a USDA-inspected facility so that we could ship across the US sooner, without any food safety issues,” says Bull & Cleaver founder Daniel Patricio.
 “It is really impressive how much diligence goes into running a USDA-inspected facility.”

-Because packaging is extremely critical in this industry, consider hiring a designer to help with your needs.
+💡 Tip: Because packaging is extremely critical in this industry, consider hiring a designer to help with your needs.

 Aside from the visual appeal of your packaging, each country has its own labeling requirements, which may include best-before dates, nutritional information, allergen warnings, and country of origin.
 If you plan to ship your product across borders, especially to retailers, be sure to check the destination country’s rules around labeling.